WDI-SEA/notes/06-ruby-rails/rails-auth-1-M/components.md

 #Components of Authentication

-Authentication is a farily complex topic, but like most complex topics it can be broken down into smaller parts.
+Authentication is a fairly complex topic, but like most complex topics it can be broken down into smaller parts.

 ##ActiveRecord validations